sriraman5/Samsung/README.md

 Note that I left a boolean indicator (train) showing whether the subject was a member of the training or test group

-Mean values for statistics are contained in fields called m.(measurement) Standard deviations are in fields called sd.(measurement)
+Mean values for statistics are contained in fields called m.(measurement).

+Standard deviations are in fields called sd.(measurement)

+# Running the analysis

+1. Navigate to the directory containing the downloaded data
+2. Load the script
+3. It runs in about 5 seconds and then cleans up
+4. Exports a file called Samsung.txt and leaves a data.frame tidy.data containing unsummarized raw data by subject/activity